thelazurite-cell/autobahn-core/README.md

 Then run the script (`npm run generate`).
 On the first run it will ask you to create a project config file.
 Doing this will also generate the basic folder structure.

-After that generate your first project config :)
+After that generate your first project config :) Also feel free to check out the [Examples](https://github.com/thelazurite-cell/autobahn-core/tree/main/examples) folder to get a head start.

 # Using the framework: